oVirt/ovirt-site/source/documentation/how-to/guest-agent/install-the-guest-agent-in-debian.html.md

 title: How to install the guest agent in Debian
 category: howto
 authors: nkesick
-wiki_title: How to install the guest agent in Debian
-wiki_revision_count: 4
-wiki_last_updated: 2014-08-12
 ---

 # How to install the guest agent in Debian